-A Notice of Proposed Rule Making will be published in the State Register on March 20, 2013.
+A Notice of Proposed Rule Making was published in the State Register on March 20, 2013.
+Four parties provided comments.
+An Assessment of Public Comment is attached.
 Supporting materials are available upon request from the Secretary to the Board of Regents.